ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 [BOLT #1 The `ping` and `pong` messages]: https://github.com/lightning/bolts/blob/master/01-messaging.md#the-ping-and-pong-messages

-The pool leader MUST wait for a `pong` message from all pool followers before continuing with this flow.
+The pool leader MUST wait for a corresponding `pong` message from all pool followers before continuing with this flow.

 If a pool follower does not respond with a `pong` within 60 seconds, the pool leader: